onosproject/onos-config/docs/community-info.md

 ## Calendar

-The onos-config project leverages the common `onos` calendar which can be found at this [link](https://www.google.com/calendar/embed?src=onosproject.org_6l261cnjim09dv9sulta3bgcmc%40group.calendar.google.com&ctz=America/Los_Angeles).
+The onos-config project leverages the common `ONOS` calendar which can be found at this [link](https://www.google.com/calendar/embed?src=onosproject.org_6l261cnjim09dv9sulta3bgcmc%40group.calendar.google.com&ctz=America/Los_Angeles).
 If you instead would like to add the calendar to your personal Google Calendar, please add the copy the following string
  ```